vippsas/vipps-recurring-api/vipps-recurring-api.md

 This push message is sent every time we try to process the charge, see [charge times](#charge-times) for when the processing of charges happen.
 More information about how and when we send push notifications can be found in the [FAQ](vipps-recurring-api-faq.md#when-do-users-get-push-messages).

-**Note:** We send push notification for failed payments regardless if `Notification upon payment` is toggled on or off on the agreement.
+**Please note:** We send push notification for failed payments regardless if `Notification upon payment` is toggled on or off on the agreement.
 This toggle only determine if the user will get notified when a charge is successfully charged.

 In addition to sending push notifications, a failure texts is also set on the charge.
 By letting the customer know why the charge failed we enable them to fix the underlying issue before the "retryDays" are over.
 For more information about what the failure texts are, see the  [FAQ](vipps-recurring-api-faq.md#what-is-shown-to-users-when-charge-processing-fails).

-**Note:** These exact reasons why the charge fails is not shown in the recurring API, only to the customers (users).
+**Please note:** These exact reasons why the charge fails is not shown in the recurring API, only to the customers (users).
 See the [merchant charge failure reason](#Charge-failure-reasons) for an overview of what is available in the merchant API.

 ## Timeouts